kbatuigas/sdg-docs-code-template/crash-course.md

     ```
     hugo new get-started/index.md
     ```
+    - In the new `index.md` file, make sure that the [front matter](https://gohugo.io/content-management/front-matter/) contains the following:
+    ```
+    draft: false
+    weight: 1
+    ```
+    (You can change the `title` if you prefer, and `date` can be deleted if you like)
-    - Modify the .md file as desired
+    - You can then add in your content in the .md file as desired
-    - What happens if you run `hugo server -D`?
+    - What happens if you run `hugo server`?
+(You should not )
 5. Add the [DocDock theme](https://docdock.netlify.app/)
 ```
 git submodule add https://github.com/vjeantet/hugo-theme-docdock.git themes/docdock